-In addition to his hands on experience helping clients resolve specific environmental issues and dealing with environmental protection agencies on specific problems, Mr. Sheldon has represented major companies and public agencies in high-profile cases and important negotiations and public meetings.
-His range of assignments for clients includes testimony before Congress, negotiations of legislation and rules, appellate briefs and arguments, public spokesperson, catastrophic event response, environmental management program and audit development, community outreach, multi-media criminal and civil enforcement defense, and negotiations on sensitive issues in a variety of business, litigation and policy contexts.
+In addition to his hands-on experience helping clients resolve specific environmental issues and dealing with environmental protection agencies on specific problems, Mr. Sheldon has represented major companies and public agencies in high-profile cases and important negotiations and public meetings.
+His range of assignments for clients includes testimony before Congress, negotiations of legislation and rules, appellate briefs and arguments, public spokesperson, catastrophic event response, environmental management program and audit development, community outreach, multimedia criminal and civil enforcement defense, and negotiations on sensitive issues in various business, litigation and policy contexts.

 Mr. Sheldon is on the panel of approved Law Division and Chancery Division mediators for the Circuit Court of Cook County.
 He offers mediation and other dispute resolution and facilitation services for environmental, toxic tort and other public policy problems and issues, as well as for business relationships, land use, real estate and energy matters.

-His Division was responsible for the establishment of precedent on the federal common law of water pollution in interstate waters, in cases such as Illinois v.
+His division was responsible for the establishment of precedent on the federal common law of water pollution in interstate waters, in cases such as Illinois v.
 Milwaukee.
-Mr. Sheldon filed the State’s amicus curiae brief that urged the Supreme Court to require rules on prevention of significant deterioration as part of the Clean Air Act regulatory scheme (Sierra Club et al v.
+Mr. Sheldon filed the state’s amicus curiae brief that urged the Supreme Court to require rules on prevention of significant deterioration as part of the Clean Air Act regulatory scheme (Sierra Club et al v.
 Ruckelshaus).
-In addition to supervising and directing the attorneys of the Division, he tried environmental enforcement matters in court and in administrative proceedings; he also argued a number of cases on appeal in both State and Federal court.
+In addition to supervising and directing the attorneys of the division, he tried environmental enforcement matters in court and in administrative proceedings.
+Mr. Sheldon also argued a number of cases on appeal in both state and federal court.

-In the mid-1970s, Mr. Sheldon was named the Regional Counsel of the United States Environmental Protection Agency Region 5 (Midwest Region) office in Chicago.
-He was the principal EPA attorney for six Midwestern states: Illinois, Indiana, Michigan, Minnesota, Ohio and Wisconsin.
+In the mid-1970s, Mr. Sheldon was named the Regional Counsel of the U.S. Environmental Protection Agency (EPA) Region 5 (Midwest Region) office in Chicago.
+He was the principal EPA attorney for six Midwest states: Illinois, Indiana, Michigan, Minnesota, Ohio and Wisconsin.
 Mr. Sheldon worked with state legislatures on the adoption of state water laws and helped the EPA establish state programs under the Clean Water Act.
 He assisted enforcement attorneys and United States' attorneys in important enforcement actions.
-He also recommended improvements in the legislative criteria for federal grants to upgrade public water treatment plants, and otherwise advised the Regional Administrator on numerous issues.
+Mr. Sheldon also recommended improvements in the legislative criteria for federal grants to upgrade public water treatment plants, and otherwise advised the Regional Administrator on numerous issues.

-- Chemical Industry Council, Board of Directors Member
+- Chemical Industry Council, Board of Directors, Past Member

 - Chicagoland Chamber of Commerce’s Environmental Regulation Committee, Past Chair